Handicap FAQs

 This includes the cost of golf insurance as part of the Golf Australia affiliation fees.
 Handicaps with The SGA Golf Club are not pro-rata, so the golfer has a valid, active handicap for 12 months from the date of handicap activation.

-You will get your new SGA Handicap and GOLF Link number within a few days (in most cases) from when you complete all the requirements for a handicap.
+You will get your new SGA Handicap and Golf ID (Formerly Golf Link number) within a few days (in most cases) from when you complete all the requirements for a handicap.
 However, we aim to complete activations within one working day when possible and we can try to accelerate activations upon application if the matter is urgent.

 12 months from the date of activation, with the option to renew annually.